ICSR01/KMeans-Image-Compression/README.md

 * **utils.py**: A dedicated helper script containing visualization and data-loading functions provided by the Coursera curriculum.

 ### Why?
 The choice of **NumPy** was a mechanical necessity for this project.
-The K-Means algorithm requires calculating Euclidean distances across thousands of pixels ($128 \times 128$) and multiple centroids.
+The K-Means algorithm requires calculating Euclidean distances across thousands of pixels (**128 x 128**) and multiple centroids.
 Standard Python loops would lead to significant latency; NumPy’s vectorization allows for simultaneous broadcasting, ensuring the model converges in real-time.

 By offloading visualization logic to **utils.py**, the project maintains a strict focus on the mathematical implementation and optimization of the clustering algorithm itself.